desertfireballnetwork/DFN_darkflight/README.md

   -e EVENTFILE, --eventFile EVENTFILE
                         Event file for propagation [.ECSV, .CFG or .FITS] -w WINDFILE, --windFile WINDFILE
-                        Wind file for the corresponding event [.CSV] -v {eks,grits,raw}, --velocityModel {eks,grits,raw}
+                        Wind file for the corresponding event [.CSV] (overrides cfg value) -v {eks,grits,raw}, --velocityModel {eks,grits,raw}
-                        Specify which velocity model to use for darkflight -m MASS, --mass MASS  Mass of the meteoroid, kg (default='fall-line') -d DENSITY, --density DENSITY
+                        Specify which velocity model to use for darkflight. raw is preferred -m MASS, --mass MASS  Mass of the meteoroid, kg (default='fall-line') -d DENSITY, --density DENSITY
                         Density of the meteoroid (default=3500[kg/m3]) -s SHAPE, --shape SHAPE
                         Specify the meteorite shape for the darkflight (default=cylinder)
-  -g H_GROUND, --h_ground H_GROUND
+                        values permitted are s, c, b (for sphere,cylinder,brick) or a float for intermediate values -g H_GROUND, --h_ground H_GROUND
                         Height of the ground at landing site (m), float or 'a' for auto, which uses SRTM data